alovajs/alovajs.github.io/versioned_docs/version-v2/tutorial/03-combine-framework/03-use-watcher.md

   [keyword, date],
   {
     // highlight-start
-    // When debounce is set to a number, it represents the anti-bounce time of all watching states, in milliseconds.
+    // When debounce is set to a number, it represents the debounce time of all watching states, in milliseconds.
-    // This means that when one or more of the states keyword and date change, the request will be sent after 500ms.beg
+    // This means that when one or more of the states keyword and date change, the request will be sent after 500ms.
     debounce: 500
     // highlight-end
   }